Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Proposed Method

-We define a binary mask as $\mathbf{v} \in \{0,1\}$, $\mathbf{v} \in \mathbb{R}^{K \times L}$, where zeros denote the values to be masked and the values to be kept are marked by ones.
+We define a mask as $\mathbf{v} \in \{0,1\}$, $\mathbf{v} \in \mathbb{R}^{K \times L}$, where zeros and ones denote the values to be masked and the values to be kept, respectively.
 Hence, the $i$th masked observation is $\mathbf{x}_{(i)}^u = \mathbf{x}_{(i)} \odot \mathbf{v}$, where $\mathbf{x}_{(i)}^u \in \mathbb{R}^{K \times L}$ and $\odot$ denotes point-wise multiplication.
-Following the current literature of masking techniques in the time-series domain \cite{khayati2020mind,alcaraz2022diffusion}, we perform three popular masking scenarios, namely random masking (RandM), random block masking (RandBM) and blackout masking (BoM).
-A hyper-parameter, called the number of time stamps $r$, is assigned for three masking methods.
-RandM randomly samples $r$ to be masked across variables (sensors).
-For RandBM and BoM, we partition $\mathbf{x}_{(i)}$ into non-overlapping segments, and each segment has the size of $r$.
-While RandBM randomly samples a segment in the pool of segments to be masked across variables, BoM samples the same segment to be masked \b{across} all variables.
+We perform three masking scenarios, namely random masking (RandM), random block masking (RandBM) and blackout masking (BoM) \cite{alcaraz2022diffusion}.
+We control the masking ratio by the hyperparameter $r$, which specifies the number of timestamps to be masked.
+RandM randomly samples $r$ to be masked across variables.
+In RandBM, there might be no time overlap between the masked windows across variables, whereas in BoM, the same time window is masked across all variables.
+Note that each masked window has the size of $r$.

-\textbf{S4-based Conditional Diffusion Model.} This module is developed based on a diffusion model, a class of generative models inspired by non-equilibrium thermodynamics \cite{sohl2015deep}.
-It defines a two-process paradigm, including the diffusion and reserve processes. \b{In this paper, }the diffusion process, defined by a Markov chain, incrementally adds Gaussian noise to the initial stage of $\mathbf{x}^u_{(i)}$, called $\mathbf{x}_{(i)}^0$, over $T$ diffusion steps \b{and can be represented as:}
+\textbf{S4-based Conditional Diffusion Model.} This is developed based on a diffusion model\s{, a class of generative models inspired by non-equilibrium thermodynamics} \cite{croitoru2023diffusion} that includes the diffusion and reserve processes.
+In this paper, the diffusion process\s{, defined by a Markov chain,} incrementally adds Gaussian noise to the initial stage of $\mathbf{x}^u_{(i)}$, called $\mathbf{x}_{(i)}^0$, over $T$ diffusion steps: